Friday, March 12, 2010

 B: Dima Bilan’s alleged decent into debilitating drug addiction lends an amusing new dimension to lines like “I’m falling off the sky”.
 The whole thing could be a metaphor for being high.
 Confiscate the narcotics though and you still get a textbook anthem.

-A: You can tell this comes from an American hip-hop stable because it’s so minimalist.
+A: You can tell this comes from an American R&B stable because it’s so minimalist.
 I’m pleased to say its minimalism is effective – which is so often not the case with this kind of music.
 A bit like Romania, it does what it says on the tin, so there’s not much point in complaining about it.
 Or room to do so.

 V: He’s clearly convinced of his own magnificence.
-He looks like an Indian amputee when the spotlight comes on in the final.
+He looks like an amputee when the spotlight comes on in the final.
 The performance is pleasingly understated by Russian standards until the ineffectual ice skating begins, after which it unravels at a rate of knots.

 19 Greece